GARLC/garlc.github.com/donate.md

 Donate
 ======

 Make a donation.
-Make a difference.
+Aid the cause of Liberty in Georgia.